Geovision GV-VMS Setup Guide

 5.The system requirements are determined in round-the-clock recording settings with live view only, while remote connections and video analysis being disabled.

-1.3Minimum Requirements
+1.3Minimum Network Requirements

 The data transmitting capacity of GV-VMS depends on the number of Gigabit connections available.
 The numbers of Gigabit network cards required to connect 64 channels are listed below according to the resolution and codec of the source video.